bxparks/AUniter/jenkins/README.md

 ## Additional Features

+### Adjust Number of Executors

+If you create multiple Pipelines to build multiple Arduino projects at the same time, you will probably want to increase the number of Executors (i.e. threads) that Jenkins uses to run the pipeline.
+The default is 2, but can be increased nusing the "Manage Jenkins > Configure System > # of executors" configuration parameter.

+If 2 executors were to able to run the `auniter.sh` script and upload 2 sketches to the same Arduino board at the same time, it could cause errors.
+Either one of the uploads would fail, or slightly worse, one upload would succeed but the AUnit sketch would be replaced by another AUnit sketch just before the `serial_monitor.py` validates the unit test output of the first AUnit sketch.

+Fortunately, the `auniter.sh` script uses the `flock(1)` mechanism to allow only a single Arduino binary to upload to a given Arduino board at the same time.
+The second executor that tries to upload a sketch will wait up to 2 minutes for the Arduino board to finish its "upload/test" cycle.
+The locking happens only for the `--upload` mode.
+There is no locking for the `--verify` mode which allows multiple pipelines to verify multiple sketches at the same time, limited only by CPU and memory.

 ### Trigger Build When Something Changes

 You can configure the Jenkins pipeline to poll the SCM (i.e. the local git